-Ginger paste is a must simply for its convenience if you use a lot of ginger in your cooking.
-It is made by finely grinding (or blending) fresh ginger root into a smooth, creamy paste; this form of ginger is favored for its ease of use and its intense flavor.
+Ginger paste is simply a must for convenience if you use a lot of ginger in your cooking.
+It is made by finely mincing (or blending) fresh ginger root into a smooth, creamy paste; this form of ginger is favored for its ease of use and intense flavor.

-Fresh ginger paste, known for its sharp, slightly spicy, and aromatic flavor, has a smooth, thick consistency that blends easily into marinades, sauces, and other mixtures; it can be made by peeling fresh ginger root and grinding it in a food processor or blender, sometimes with a little water or oil to aid in blending.
+Fresh ginger paste, known for its sharp, slightly spicy, and aromatic flavor, has a smooth, thick consistency that blends easily into marinades, sauces, and other mixtures; it can be made by peeling fresh ginger root and mincing it in a food processor or blender, with a bit of water or oil to aid in blending.

 Why ginger paste?

-If you’re using a lot of ginger in your cooking, ginger paste is highly recommended since it’s a massive time-saver and makes cooking recipes with ginger a lot easier.
+If you’re using a lot of ginger in your cooking, ginger paste is highly recommended since it’s a massive time-saver and makes cooking with ginger much easier.

-Though it’s popular to blend ginger and garlic into a combined paste, we find it beneficial to keep ginger paste stored alone.
+Though blending ginger and garlic into a combined paste is popular, we find it beneficial to keep ginger paste stored alone.
 Many recipes call for just ginger or garlic paste, and having them separate gives you more control over the flavor profiles in your dishes.